jcouv/jcouv.github.io/_posts/2015-09-14-diophantine-equations-and-turing-decidability.md

 ## Codings: Cantor, Gödel and positional
 There are multiple ways of coding tuples into lower dimensional spaces.
-This is useful to iterate through all possible tuples, refactor equations to fewer parameters and unknowns, and give each polynomial a unique identifier or code.
+This is useful to iterate through all possible tuples, refactor equations to fewer parameters and unknowns, and [enumerate all polynomials](http://blog.monstuff.com/archives/2015/09/enumerating-diophantine-equations.html).

 The Cantor numbering allows to represent a tuple of length `n` as an integer (with `n` fixed).
 For n=2, it sequences pairs following the diagonals: {0, 0}, the {1, 0}, {0, 1}, then {2, 0}, {1, 1}, {0, 2}, then {3, 0} and so on as shown in the following table.